russsiq/domain-driven-hexagon/README.md

 Returning errors instead of throwing them adds a bit of extra boilerplate code, but makes your application more robust and secure.

-**Note**: Distinguish between Domain Errors and Exceptions.
+**Примечание**: Distinguish between Domain Errors and Exceptions.
 Exceptions are usually thrown and not returned.
 If you return technical Exceptions (like connection failed, process out of memory etc), It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
 Instead of terminating a program flow, returning an exception continues program execution and allows it to run in an incorrect state, which may lead to more unexpected errors, so it's generally better to throw an Exception in those cases rather then returning it.

-Example files:
+**Примеры**:

 - [user.errors.ts](src/modules/user/errors/user.errors.ts) - user errors
 - [create-user.service.ts](src/modules/user/commands/create-user/create-user.service.ts) - notice how `Result.err(new UserAlreadyExistsError())` is returned instead of throwing it.
 - [create-user.http.controller.ts](src/modules/user/commands/create-user/create-user.http.controller.ts) - in a user http controller we unwrap an error and decide what to do with it.
 If an error is `UserAlreadyExistsError` we throw a `Conflict Exception` which a user will receive as `409 - Conflict`.
 If an error is unknown we just throw it and NestJS will return it to the user as `500 - Internal Server Error`.
 - [create-user.cli.controller.ts](src/modules/user/commands/create-user/create-user.cli.controller.ts) - in a CLI controller we do not care about returning a correct status code so we just `.unwrap()` a result, which will just throw in case of an error.

-Read more:
+**Подробнее об этом**:

 - ["Secure by Design" Chapter 9.2: Handling failures without exceptions](https://livebook.manning.com/book/secure-by-design/chapter-9/51)
 - [Flexible Error Handling w/ the Result Class](https://khalilstemmler.com/articles/enterprise-typescript-nodejs/handling-errors-result-class/)